The Best Companion Herbs For Chives

 Here are 5 different images of chives companion herbs from Pinterest:

-• Chives and Tomatoes: Chives help to repel tomato hornworms, a common pest of tomatoes.
+- Chives and Tomatoes: Chives help to repel tomato hornworms, a common pest of tomatoes.
 They also help to improve the flavor of tomatoes.
-Image of Chives and Tomatoes companion herbs

-• Chives and Carrots: Chives help to repel carrot rust fly, a common pest of carrots.
+- Chives and Carrots: Chives help to repel carrot rust fly, a common pest of carrots.
 They also help to improve the flavor of carrots.
-Image of Chives and Carrots companion herbs

-• Chives and Roses: Chives help to repel aphids, a common pest of roses.
+- Chives and Roses: Chives help to repel aphids, a common pest of roses.
 They also help to improve the health of roses by attracting beneficial insects.
-Image of Chives and Roses companion herbs

-• Chives and Strawberries: Chives help to repel slugs and snails, which can damage strawberries.
+- Chives and Strawberries: Chives help to repel slugs and snails, which can damage strawberries.
 They also help to improve the flavor of strawberries.
-Image of Chives and Strawberries companion herbs

-• Chives and Garlic: Chives and garlic are both members of the Allium family, so they have similar growing requirements.
+- Chives and Garlic: Chives and garlic are both members of the Allium family, so they have similar growing requirements.
 They also repel many of the same pests.
-Image of Chives and Garlic companion herbs

 Post a Comment for "The Best Companion Herbs For Chives"